Social Media Murkiness, Corporate Carrots and Parenthood Pitfalls

 Lazarus points out that the FleishmanHillard study concludes, “Determining the right thing to do needs to be grounded in the values of your organization, a long-term perspective and deep commitment to carrying forward a company position.”
 Lazarus’ response to that states, “No, determining the right thing to do needs to be grounded in knowing the right thing to do, as defined by state and federal law, and by a broader awareness of ethical conduct.”

-Yes, businesses exist to create profit and employ workers and they need to comply with regulations and have ethical practices, but this is all the baseline.
-I believe a company distinguishes itself from its competition by focusing on the good stories about how their products and services help customers, and about the dedicated people that work in the company … narratives that are intertwined with the values the company has set forth.
+Yes, businesses exist to create profit and employ workers and they need to comply with regulations and have ethical practices, but this is all the baseline for operations.
+I believe a company distinguishes itself from its competition by focusing on the good stories about how their products and services help customers, and about the dedicated people that work in the company … narratives that are intertwined with the values the company has set forth and adheres to.
 Audiences are attracted to stories about people, not brands.

 Parenting is a Learned Skill